-All children and staff will participate in monthly fire drills, tracked and documented by the Health Coordinator.
+Every child and staff member will participate in monthly fire drills, tracked and monitored by the Transportation & Safety Coordinator.

 Earthquake Procedures

 Stay inside the building away from windows, drop and take cover under tables to protect from falling objects.
 If tables are not available, crouch in a corner or brace yourself in a door way.